shendosmanaj/Visual-perception-for-an-Interactive-Robot-playing-Card-Games/README.md

 9.darknet.py - the library used.
 10. split_data.py - Split the generated images of decks into train and test dataset for YOLO

+The dll files are files that are needed for darknet framework to work.
+This framework is using opencv and cuda 10.2
 If you want to modify the detection model to detect other types of objects, you can follow this link: https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects